gravitational/teleport/docs/4.3/openssh-teleport.md

 subsystem that can be used like `netcat` is with `ProxyCommand` to connect through a jump host.

+!!! warning

+    The minimum OpenSSH client version which will work with Teleport is version 6.9.
+    You can view your OpenSSH client version with `ssh -V`.

 On your client machine, you need to import the public key of Teleport's host certificate.
 This will allow your OpenSSH client to verify that host certificates are signed by Teleport's trusted host CA: